Our people and governance

 Mark joined Rethink Mental Illness in 2016 as our Associate Director for Services in the south of England.
 In October 2018, he was appointed our Director of Operations, which involves leading on service delivery, quality and transformation, and business development.

-Director of Strategy and Transformation
+Director of Campaigns and Communications

 Our trustee board brings together a diverse and rich range of people whose skills and experiences help shape our charity.
 Many of our trustees have been affected by mental illness, either having personal experience themselves or supporting a family member or friend.
 Our board also includes people with professional experience in mental health and public services.